Skip to main content

 Full course description for Introduction to Entrepreneurship and Business for Non-Business Majors

-+ College of Management majors
++ College of Business and Management majors

-Students seeking a minor in International Business, and a major in the College of Management, must complete the following prerequisites before taking courses in the International Business minor: MATH 115 or equivalent, ECON 201 or equivalent, and Intermediate Writing.
+Students seeking a minor in International Business, and a major in the College of Business and Management, must complete the following prerequisites before taking courses in the International Business minor: MATH 115 or equivalent, ECON 201 or equivalent, and Intermediate Writing.

 Requirements (20 credits)